Twitter @tcdskent

 Our partnership with Barton Court Grammar School will allow us to share ideas, resources and best practice to ensure all students have access to opportunities to stretch and challenge in all subjects to encourage academic excellence, and with individual talents in Art, Music, Drama, Dance, Sport and Design Technology.

-In Years 7 and 8, there is an opportunity for students to follow the “Grammar Learning Pathway”.
+In Years 7 and 8, almost all students to follow an academic pathway.

 Students study an academic curriculum making sure they are stretched and challenged across a wide range of traditional subjects, which includes a Modern Foreign language.
 This programme provides ideal preparation for the EBacc programme at KS4.